Louisiana Laws and Incentives

 Deregulation of Compressed Natural Gas (CNG) as a Motor Fuel

-The Public Service Commission does not regulate the sale of CNG by producers, pipelines, distribution companies, or other persons when it is to be used as a transportation fuel.
+The Public Service Commission does not regulate the sale of CNG by producers, pipeline companies, distribution companies, or other persons when it is to be used as a transportation fuel.

 (Reference Louisiana Revised Statutes 45:1163)